Today I wanted to pay homage to the amazing entity known as the NHS, and look at how life is so much better for it’s existence.

 Suggestions from readers (with my input) included:

-- Buy your own medicines when you don’t need a prescription.
+You don’t need a prescription for everything.
 For example, a woman brought her daughter to A&E a few months ago after she had sprained her ankle.
 Despite me telling her to buy paracetamol and ibuprofen for pennies over the counter, I was met with abuse and asked why I had wasted her time by not providing free paracetamol.
 This is sooooo not cool.

-Our NHS turns 70, but it’s not retired yet.
+Our NHS is now over 70 years old, but it’s not retired yet.
 While Aneurin Bevan’s spirit lives on, the people who make up the NHS will continue to work hard keeping it together so that we can all enjoy free healthcare at the point of use.

 But before I leave, I want you to read one more quote from a reader that quite literally got me reaching for the tissues.